winneon/neutron/README.md

 First try restarting the app, and if that fails, jump to a new system.
 I'm currently unsure as to why this issue is occurring, but trying those two fixes seems to do the job for now.

+### My jumps left and total jumps left both show "???"!

+This is because EDSM does not know the coordinates of the system you're in.
+The app has already taken care of this.
+Your "Next System" should be set to the closest known system to you.
+Jump to that system and the app should update accordingly with the proper info.

 ## Credit

 Obviously, I could not have done this without Spansh's amazing [Neutron Router](https://www.spansh.co.uk/) tool.
 I've used his/her tool countless times, and it has saved me so much time when going on a long trip across the galaxy.
 Be sure to check it out!